 It means telling the stories of communities like Polk County and the Southern Oregon Coast that have developed compelling experiences for visitors and are seeing vibrant economic development, job creation and more activity in shoulder seasons.
-It means listening to communities, partnering with other state agencies, non-profits and associations, supporting volunteers and understanding the magic of Oregon in each location.
+It means listening to communities and understanding the magic of Oregon in each location.
 It means bringing deep experience and statewide resources to help jump-start economic growth-even in the most rural and remote communities in Oregon.
 It also means inviting everyone to the table to ensure all voices are heard.

 Travel Oregon will continue its efforts to bring together a diverse set of partners to achieve shared goals that none could achieve alone.
-Efforts like the Oregon Outdoor Recreation Network where more than 30 partners from every corner of the state come together to promote sustainable outdoor recreation.
+Efforts like the Oregon Outdoor Recreation Network where more than 30 partners from every corner of the state came together to promote sustainable outdoor recreation.
 Why?
 Because Oregon's bountiful natural resources are cornerstone to our legacy, our identity and our economy.
 As an industry, outdoor recreation has the potential to significantly impact the wellbeing of Oregon's communities, its residents and its natural resources.
 Developing a shared vision with a common agenda for how we focus our efforts to improve the outdoor recreation economy will ensure that our impacts are positive and inclusive of all.